top of page

 Review of "To the Grave and Back: A Collection of Supernatural Tales" by Stephanie Scissom

-What strikes me most (not just my excitement over a longer issue from Foofaraw Press ) is how everything in Mindlessly Massive (2026) is transportational.
+What strikes me most (not just my excitement over a longer issue from Foofaraw Press) is how everything in Mindlessly Massive (2026) is transportational.
 You will get sucked in by each and every single piece of writing: fiction, review, or otherwise.
 This issue lives on a plane where the world is flipped on its head, yet everything ties in with the "normal" world we live in.
-Which is very on brand for Foofaraw !
-The fiction is incredible, so naturally, here's my list of (sm
+Which is very on brand for Foofaraw!
+The fiction is incredible, so naturally, here's my list of (small

 Review of "Vile Visions: Horror Stories: Volume Two" by Riley Odell